- Departmental legislative framework

 On 13 April 2018, a Domestic Violence Roundtable was held in Adelaide to discuss the Government’s commitments to addressing violence against women.
 It was an opportunity for participants to discuss their priorities, ideas for reform and other issues related to violence against women.
 A follow up survey enabled participants to provide further feedback.

-A second Rountable was held in Berri on 29 June 2018, with further Roundtables to be held in regional areas of South Australia.
+A second Roundtable was held in Berri on 29 June 2018, with further Roundtables to be held in regional areas of South Australia.

 Women’s Information Service (WIS) Metro Outreach